Lrseward22/Expr-Calculator/README.md

 [click here for the Parser implementation](src/lib/Parser/README.md)

 ### Generator
-In this expression language, the generator performs basic semantic analysis as well as emitting LLVM Intermediate Representation (IR).
+In this expression language, the generator emits LLVM Intermediate Representation (IR).

 For more information: